Eating back calories - Professional opinions

 i am similar to you in that i do like to know the scientific evidence that backs up a claim. while there may not be articles specifically about eating back exercise calories (i think this concept was developed because of the way mfp was set up), there are definitely lots of articles about the importance of getting enough calories and what appropriate calorie levels would be for men and women, importance of refueling after workouts, etc. even the american council of exercise recommends no more than a 1000 calorie deficit a day. altogether, all that info points to getting enough fuel for the body, and one way to do that is to eat back exercise calories.

 Something that a lot of people miss in these arguments is that setting a lower limit of 1200 net calories sets a very low calorie deficit for smaller people.
 To lose 1 lb per week, we need a deficit of 500 calories.
 I need 1500 net calories per day to maintain my current weight, so to lose 1 lb per week, I'd need to net 1000 calories per day.
-To eat only 1000 calories per day would be unhealthy and make it hard to get the nutrients I need, but it seems to me that if I eat 1600 calories and exercise enough to burn off 600 calories per day, I am able to have a healthy diet and at the same time maintain enough of a calorie deficit for that moderate, 1 lb/week weight loss.
+To eat only 1000 calories per day would be unhealthy and make it hard to get the nutrients I need, but it seems to me that if I eat 1600 calories and exercise enough to burn off 600 calories per day, I am able to have a healthy diet and at the same time maintain enough of a calorie deficit for that moderate, 1 lb/week weight loss.0

-:wink: saving for later
+saving for later0

 SUPER BUMP